|Nutrition Facts (per serving)|

 - 3 teaspoon white vinegar

-Grind the cloves, cinnamon, cardamom, fenugreek seeds, fennel seeds, and peppercorns together into a fine powder in a clean, dry coffee grinder or food processor.
+Grind the cloves, cinnamon, cardamom, fenugreek seeds, fennel seeds, and peppercorns together into a fine powder in a spice grinder, clean, dry coffee grinder, or food processor.

-Mix the turmeric, red chili (if using), cumin and coriander powders with the above spice mixture and stir to blend.
-Set aside for later use.
+In a small bowl, mix the turmeric, red chili (if using), cumin, and coriander powders with the spice mixture and stir to blend.
+Set aside.

-Heat the cooking oil in a deep, heavy-bottomed pan on medium heat.
+Heat the cooking oil in a deep, heavy-bottomed pan over medium heat.
 When the oil is hot, add the onions and fry until golden.
 Stir often to prevent them from burning or sticking to the bottom of the pan.

-Now add the ginger and garlic pastes and sauté until browned or for 2 to 3 minutes.
+Add the ginger and garlic pastes and sauté until browned, for 2 to 3 minutes.

-Add the chicken chunks and salt to taste.
+Add the chicken and salt to taste.
 Mix well and cook, stirring frequently, until the chicken is well browned on all sides.

-Add the powdered spice mix prepared earlier and stir well.
+Add the prepared powdered spice mix and stir well.
 Cook until the spices begin to give off a cooked aroma ("raw" spices have a sharp, pungent aroma as compared to "cooked" spices).
 Add the coconut cream and mix well.

-Cover the pan, lower the heat to simmer and cook, checking every 2 to 3 minutes, stirring, if required, to prevent burning.
-After 10 minutes of cooking this way, remove the cover and cook until most of the gravy has dried up and turned thick and is a dark brown color, stirring as needed.
+Cover the pan, lower the heat to simmer, and cook, stirring every 2 to 3 minutes to prevent burning.
+After 10 minutes, remove the cover and cook until most of the gravy has dried up, turned thick, and is a dark brown color, stirring as needed.

 Add the sugar and vinegar and mix well.
 Cook for 2 to 3 minutes more and then turn off the heat.
-Check seasoning and add salt if required.
+Check the seasoning and add salt if needed.

-Garnish the Chicken Sukka with chopped coriander and serve with plain boiled rice or Chapatis and a green salad.
+Garnish the chicken sukka with chopped cilantro and serve with plain boiled rice, if desired.